 The Museum’s pair of resident goats as well as some special guests will be on hand.
 Blacksmith Jim Kearney will be working at the forge, and Vi Eastman will be demonstrating bobbin lace-making in Town Hall.

-Guests are invited to take a hayride to a pumpkin patch where for a small additional fee you can take home your own pumpkin.
-A decorating station will also be provided.
+Take a hayride to a pumpkin patch where for a small additional fee you can take home your own pumpkin!
+You may decorate your pumpkin at our craft table.

 Family Harvest Days is just one stop along Maine’s Pumpkin Trail, a partnership celebrating history, art and giant fruit along 50 miles of what we think is Maine’s most beautiful coastline!
 Follow Maine’s Pumpkin Trail on Facebook to discover great ways to celebrate fall with friends and family of all ages.

 Admission is free for Museum Members and included with Museum Admission for non-members.